phonkee/goexpose/README.md

         (see Formats)
     * return_headers - whether to return response headers from url response to goexpose response
     * post_body - if goexpose should post body of goexpose request to url
+* single_result - only that result will be returned (unwrapped from array)

 ShellTask:
 ----------